 Working on problem sets (and homework) in groups is strongly encouraged, though each individual is expected to turn in their own, unique answers.
-Using problem sets or their solutions from previous years' classes is expressly forbidden.
+Using official solutions or other students' solutions from previous years' problem sets is expressly forbidden.

 Recitations: Each of you is enrolled in one recitation section, which will be run by the course TA.
 The recitation will be used (1) to discuss the material or readings assigned for the week, (2) to answer any questions, including questions about problem sets, and (3) to re-explain any especially difficult material from the week's lectures.